franks42/clj.security.message-digest/README.md

 In other words, the "make-message-digest" and "update" functions are interchangeable.

-Furthermore, the message-digest instances can also be used as functions, like:
+Furthermore, the "message-digest" instances themselves can also be used as functions, like:

 	user=> (def my-initial-digester (md/make-message-digest :sha-1 :utf-8))
 	#'user/my-initial-digester
 	user=> (md/bytes2hex (md/digest (my-initial-digester "abc")))
 	"A9993E364706816ABA3E25717850C26C9CD0D89D"

-So a message-digest object can be seen as a digester function that has the accumulated digest baked in, and it will return a new message-digest object/digester which has the digests of the additional arguments added to the accumulator: it has the equivalent functionality of the "update" function.
+So a "message-digest" object can be seen as a digester function that has the accumulated digest baked in, and it will return a new "message-digest" object/digester which has the digests of the additional arguments added to the accumulator: it has the equivalent functionality of the "update" function.

-Finally, if the message-digest object as a function is called without any arguments, it will return the final digest value of the accumulated digests itself:
+Finally, if the "message-digest" object as a function is called without any arguments, it will return the final digest value of the accumulated digests itself:

 	user=> (def my-initial-digester (md/make-message-digest :sha-1 :utf-8))
 	#'user/my-initial-digester